 So you’re stuck at home and don’t really want to go out.
 You’ve completed your Netflix list and you’re tired of talking about the news with your flatmate (and constantly refreshing coronavirus stats for your area).

 Don’t fret, there are still plenty of free things left to do.

-We’ve collated a list of 50 fun and free things to do using your internet connection or items you already have lying around to get you through the weeks of lockdown.
+We’ve collated a list of 50 fun and free things to do using your internet connection or items you already have lying around to get you through days, weeks, or even months or boredom.

 Netflix and Amazon Prime aren’t your only options, and you don’t necessarily have to pay for a subscription to watch plenty of excellent films.